Isaac Komnenos (son of John II): Conflict

-In 1145–1146, Isaac accompanied his brother on campaign against the Sultanate of Rum's capital, Ikonion, as one of the senior commanders of the army, along with John Axouch.
+In 1145–1146, Isaac accompanied his brother on campaign against the Sultanate of Rum's capital, Konya, as one of the senior commanders of the army, along with John Axouch.
 According to John Kinnamos, at the emperor's table during that campaign a heated debate occurred, with comparisons being made between the martial qualities of Manuel and his father.
 John Axouch offensively extolled John II to the detriment of Manuel, and was vociferously supported by Manuel's brother Isaac.
 Tempers became inflamed and Isaac attacked his cousin, the future emperor Andronikos, with a sword.
 The blow was deflected by the emperor with the aid of another kinsman, leaving Manuel himself with a minor flesh wound.
 Isaac was punished by being banished from Manuel's presence for a few days, while Axouch lost the right to use the imperial seals, used to seal charters conferring imperial grants.
 Isaac is no longer mentioned after this, and his ultimate fate is unknown.